Mojgan Khodadoust

 for the passion of science

+I still hold passions in many disciplines, from public health/epidemiology to cellular signaling cascades, from neuroscience to SQUID-detector based MRI, and I would say from science to art except that I find them bound together.
 I seek to use my powers for good, where I can, with those who feel passion about working towards ends we value.
 I want to be at a place where we can be curious, be inspired, strive together, laugh about falling on our faces in the process, and continue to venture forth to that beautiful thing.

 LABORATORY CURRICULUM VITAE SELECTED EXPERTISE